 3. Emphasise the individual

-Increased automation is also putting a greater focus on individuals and their unique personalities, skills and aspirations.
-Few organisations are yet to put the individual and their development needs at the heart of what they do.
+Increased automation is also putting a greater focus on individuals and their own unique personalities, skills and aspirations.
+Few organisations are yet to put the individual – and their development needs – at the heart of what they do.
 It’s tough when client demands, business targets, and deadlines take precedence.
-But in shifting the organisation to be more individually-focused the gains to performance will outweigh the short-term impact.
+Nobody ever said it would be easy.
+But in shifting the organisation to be more individually focused, the performance gains will outweigh the short-term impact.

 4. Everyone needs to invest in employability

-As with the rise of the individual, pure academic experience, particularly with senior-level roles, is declining in value.
+As with the rise of the individual, pure academic experience, particularly with senior level roles, is declining in value.
 What matters now is varied life and work experience.
-Traits like curiosity, agility, passion and purpose are increasingly determining employability.
+Traits such as curiosity, agility, passion and purpose are increasingly determining employability.
 So businesses need their career programmes to foster and encourage these very different skills.

-Natavan Aliyeva is EMEA VP restructuring and career management at LHH Penna
+Natavan Aliyeva is EMEA VP of restructuring and career management at LHH Penna